 RMM technologies enable the MSP to remotely perform IT management tasks from a computer screen and an Internet connection.
 In many scenarios, the RMM technology is located within the NOC, where the MSP also handles help desk related issues for their customers.

 The RMM technology often works in conjunction with other MSP enabling technologies.
 Whether it is a help desk or trouble ticketing solution, a CRM, a security consoleIn some cases, RMM technologies can also work in conjunction with other tools to allow “out of band” access to objects, meaning that the same remote access can exist even if the object may be offline or non-functional.

 RMM tools used to be very costly during the 1990s but became much more simple to use and less expensive, thereby allowing many IT service companies to enter the managed services profession.
 RMM tools enabled MSPs to stop sending technicians on site to customers and instead made it possible for MSPs to observe and work on many remote devices all at the same time.

 Businesses of all sizes and in all industries use Managed Services for a variety of different reasons.
 Small to medium size companies use MSPs to provide full IT services so they can focus on their core business and maintain operational cost control.
 Larger companies may use an MPS to augment the in house IT staff, having the MSP handle the more day to day tasks freeing up resources to complete more strategic projects.
 Companies that need 24x7x365 monitoring and alert will engage an MSP to assist with that coverage.

 The vast majority of IT issues can be handled remotely, however sometimes there is a need to be on site.
-When that need need arises, CHR will dispatch technicians to your site to handle those issues.
+When that need need arises, BSM will dispatch technicians to your site to handle those issues.